BOOK FOOD EXPERIENCES

 Shinjuku Gyoen National Garden at Sunset with Docomo Tower

-One of the top cherry blossom viewing spots in Tokyo, Shinjuku Gyoen National Garden is an oasis in central Shinjuku, with stunning florals and foliage in every season.
-The grounds feature a Japanese garden, Momijiyama (“maple mountain”), English and French gardens, a greenhouse, Taiwan Pavilion, and a Starbucks.
-For an admission fee of 500 yen, come and take a stroll around or park yourself on the lawn and enjoy the fresh air.
+One of Tokyo's top cherry blossom viewing spots, Shinjuku Gyoen National Garden is an oasis in central Shinjuku, with stunning florals and foliage in every season.
+The grounds feature a Japanese garden, English and French gardens, a greenhouse, Taiwan Pavilion, and a Starbucks.
+For an admission fee of ¥500, come and take a stroll around or park yourself on the lawn and enjoy the fresh air.

 Omoide Yokocho lit up by lanterns

 Tucked away within the red-light district Kabukicho, Golden Gai has over 200 boisterous bars crammed into six alleyways.
-Metalheads and horror film fans should stop by Deathmatch in Hell, which has drinks for 666 yen, while Albatross is a cozy speakeasy-style bar with two floors and a loft and offers a unique selection of drinks made with house-made infused spirits.
-Be aware that many bars in Golden Gai have a table charge of around 500-700 yen, so as not to be alarmed when your bill comes and it’s a bit more than you expected.
+Metalheads and horror film fans should stop by Deathmatch in Hell, which has drinks for ¥666, while Albatross is a cozy speakeasy-style bar with two floors and a loft and offers a unique selection of drinks made with house-made infused spirits.
+Be aware that many bars in Golden Gai have a table charge of around ¥500.

-Not every bar is tourist-friendly, though, and navigating these tiny, intimate bars can be difficult if you don’t speak Japanese.
-To get the full, unfiltered experience, accompanied by a local, book the Shinjuku Food Tour: Omoide Yokocho, Kabukicho, and Golden Gai
+Not every bar in Golden Gai is tourist-friendly, though, and navigating these tiny, intimate bars can be difficult if you don't speak Japanese.
+To get the full, unfiltered experience, sign up for a Shinjuku food tour.
+Alternatively, check out other popular Tokyo bar-hopping tours!

 Kpop idol shop in Korea Town Tokyo